-Teachers establish classroom rules, based up on our Heart Values, on an annual basis in conjunction with pupils which define what is acceptable behaviour and consequences if rules are not adhered to.
+Teachers use the Sacred Heart Values Curriculum to embed routines that are consistent in each classroom throughout the school.

-- 6.5.
-Teachers ensure that classroom rules are always clear, comprehensive and enforceable. - 6.6.
-Attention is given to how rules are worded teachers ensure they use positive language rather than negative, e.g. "I will act respectfully towards my peers and teachers", rather than "do not act disrespectfully towards your peers and teachers". - 6.7.
-Before committing to the classroom rules, teachers ensure that all pupils fully understand what they involve and what is expected of them. - 6.8.
-Teachers explain the rationale behind the rules in order to help pupils understand why rules are needed. - 6.9.
-Rules are placed on the classroom walls to ensure they are visible to pupils at all times, and they are regularly reinforced within the classroom, e.g. before any lesson activity. - 6.10.
-Teachers explain clearly to pupils what will happen if they breach any of the rules so they are aware of the sanctions that may be imposed.
+6.5.
+Teachers ensure that the Sacred Heart Values Curriculum is always clear, comprehensive and enforceable.

+6.6.
+Before committing to the Sacred Heart Values Curriculum, teachers ensure that all pupils fully understand whatthey involve and what is expected of them.

+6.7.
+Teachers explain the rationale behind the Sacred Heart Values Curriculum in order to help pupils understand why rules areneeded.

+6.8.
+Expectations are placed on the classroom walls to ensure they are visible to pupils at all times, and theyare regularly reinforced within the classroom, e.g. before any lesson activity.

+6.9.
+Teachers explain clearly to pupils what will happen if they breach any of the expectations so they are aware of the consequences that may be imposed.